WELCOME TO THE GHHC

 The Council has been very successful in the following:

 Recognition: Since 1978 the Georgetown Hockey Heritage Award has honoured contributions to Georgetown’s Hockey Community.
 The Hockey Heritage Dinner has become the most significant hockey dinner in Georgetown.
 Recognition is also given through our Citation Awards, Ezeard Memorial Plaque, our Patron Awards and the naming of display cases, trophies and other hockey related items.
-The achivements of Georgetown’s Hockey Community are recorded and displayed at MOLDMASTER SPORTSPLEX and municipal entrance signs for today’s and future generations to be aware and take pride in.
+The achievements of Georgetown’s Hockey Community are recorded and displayed at MOLDMASTER SPORTSPLEX and municipal entrance signs for today’s and future generations to be aware and take pride in.

 Living Heritage: The Council fosters “Living Heritage” providing the opportunity for the stories of “past glory” to be retold.
-This is encouraged through a variety of programs such as sponsorship of local projects that include, exhibition games (BEAUMONT CUP) and tournaments (our own Old Timers Tournament, O.P.J.H.L.
+This is encouraged through a variety of programs such as sponsorship of local projects or persons that include, exhibition games (BEAUMONT CUP) and tournaments (our own Old Timers Tournament, O.P.J.H.L.
 All-Star games and the Dudley Hewitt Cup Central Canada Jr. A Hockey Championship April 2005) Sharing potential fund raising projects with the Georgetown Hockey Community.

 Preservation and Education: The Council collects and displays Georgetown Hockey Memorabilia in both the Memorial Arena and the